RusithHansana/E-Commerce-Platform/README.md

 ### Backend
 - **Java Spring Boot**: For developing scalable and maintainable microservices.
-- **Spring Cloud**: For managing microservices and service discovery.
-- **Spring Security**: For securing the application and managing authentication and authorization.
-- **Spring Data JPA**: For database operations and management.
-- **Hibernate**: As the ORM tool for managing database interactions.
-- **MySQL**: As the relational database for storing data.
-- **RabbitMQ**: For messaging between microservices.
-- **Docker**: For containerizing the application and ensuring consistency across different environments.

 ### Additional Tools
 - **Git**: For version control.